ysl1016/mcp-gdrive/README.md

-# Google Drive server
+# Google Drive MCP Server (Fixed Version)

-This MCP server integrates with Google Drive to allow listing, reading, and searching files, as well as the ability to read and write to Google Sheets.
+This is a fixed version of the MCP server that integrates with Google Drive to allow listing, reading, and searching files, as well as the ability to read and write to Google Sheets.
+The key improvement in this version is proper stdout/stderr handling that prevents JSON parsing errors in the Claude app.

-This project includes code originally developed by Anthropic, PBC, licensed under the MIT License from [this repo](https://github.com/modelcontextprotocol/servers/tree/main/src/gdrive).
+This project includes code originally developed by Anthropic, PBC, licensed under the MIT License from [this repo](https://github.com/modelcontextprotocol/servers/tree/main/src/gdrive), with further improvements by [isaacphi/mcp-gdrive](https://github.com/isaacphi/mcp-gdrive).

+## What's Fixed

+This version fixes the following issues:

+1. **JSON Parsing Error**: Redirects all console logs to stderr to prevent the "Unexpected token 'S', "Starting server" is not valid JSON" error in Claude.
+2. **Reduced Logging**: Minimizes verbose logging that might interfere with the MCP protocol communication.
+3. **Improved Reliability**: Better error handling and separation of log messages from the JSON-RPC communication channel.

 ## Components